 Then, the Paymill Theatre puts up live shows and musicals for the entertainment of adults and children alike.
 The theatre has been working to entertain people for around 50 years now.

-Among the many historic buildings in Yellowstone, a few other mentionable places are Fort Yellowstone, trail museum at Northeast Entrance Station, Lake Hotel, Old Faithful Inn, and the Fly Fishing Discovery Centre.
+Among the many historic buildings in Yellowstone, a few other mentionable places are Fort Yellowstone, the trail museum at Northeast Entrance Station, the Lake Hotel, the Old Faithful Inn, and the Fly Fishing Discovery Centre.

 2. Big Timber

 Big Timber is the county seat of Sweet Grass County in southeast Montana.
 The charming town got its name from Big Timber Creek, which was named so due to its large cottonwood trees.

 Big Timber holds around 1650 people, among which approximately 47% are males, and 52% are females.

 The summers are short and warm with mostly clear skies, while winters are snowy, windy, and partly cloudy.

 The small town gets about 15 inches of rain and 50 inches of snow per year on average.

 Big Timber offers magnificent scenic surroundings where the prairies meet the mountains like The Crazy Mountains.